-Pneumatic micropumps generally correspond to a serie of pneumatic valves actuated simultaneously to generate a peristalsis motion.
+Pneumatic micropumps generally correspond to a series of pneumatic valves actuated simultaneously to generate a peristalsis motion.
 Depending on the microvalves, the corresponding pumps have different flow rate features.
 The basis of generating a peristalsis motion generally involves high speed sequencing of the air distribution in the pneumatic layer.
-Nevertheless, some specific designs enable activating pumps with a single pressure line.
+Nevertheless, some specific designs allow to activate pumps with a single pressure line.

 WORLD LEADER IN HIGH PERFORMANCE MICROFLUIDIC FLOW CONTROL